gintonicai/documentation/mvp/distillery-subchain-guide/troubleshooting.md

 # Troubleshooting

-## Troubleshooting Your gintonic distillery Node
+## Troubleshooting Your gintonic Distillery Node

 Even the smoothest-running machines hit a snag now and then.
 Don't worry - we've got you covered.
 This section will walk you through common issues and their solutions, helping you get back to earning $GIN in no time.